pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

   future research should gather health experts to build new guidelines that will better guide clinicians in adapting antibiotic treatments in a more responsive and timely way, and do not extend the treatment beyond beyond

+Existing antibiotic prescribing guidelines usually suggest a class and dose of antibiotic, but they do not
+     always advise when and how to change or stop antibiotics.
+Due to this, future research should gather health experts to build new guidelines that will better guide clinicians in adapting antibiotic treatments in a more responsive and timely way.
+This will help reduce unnecessarily long or ineffective antibiotic therapy.

 <br>